-This unit describes the skills and knowledge required to prepare and provide financial planning advice, which may include products, services and strategies.
-It encompasses establishing the actions, timings and priorities needed to implement and monitor or supervise the implementation of financial plan actions.
+This unit describes the performance outcomes, skills and knowledge required to prepare and provide financial planning advice, which may include products, services and strategies.
+It encompasses establishing actions, timings and priorities needed to implement a financial plan, and procedures for implementation monitoring or supervising implementation of financial plan actions.

 National Codes, Titles, Elements and Performance Criteria

 National Element Code & Title:

 FNSFPL504A Implement financial plan

 1. Establish actions, timings and priorities needed to implement financial plan

 <font size="3"><font face="Times New Roman">1.1.
 Implementation actions are established which are consistent with client needs and specifications<o:p></o:p></font></font>

 <font size="3"><font face="Times New Roman">1.2.
 Individual implementation actions including timing and priorities designed to maximise advantage to the client are established<o:p></o:p></font></font>